CloudWithVarJosh/Linux-for-Cloud-and-DevOps/3 - ls command | Hard and Soft Links.md

 ![Alt text](/images/3-ls-5.png)

 If I do `ls -l file1` I see this file now has 2 hard links.
-The 1st was automatically created when the file1 was first created and the 2nd one we just created.
+The 1st was automatically created when file1 was first created and the 2nd one we just created.
 Similarly, if I do `ls -l /tmp/file1_hl` I see 2 hard links.
 Here we know `file1` and `file1_hl` are hard-linked, but if you find two files with identical properties but are unsure if they are hard-linked, use the `ls -i` command to view the inode number.

 > Files that are hard-linked together share the same inode number.